Master Cicerone

 • making a beer and food “pilgrimage” to the Andechs Monastery and Brewery on “Holy Mountain”

-• eating, drinking, and strolling through Munich’s amazing outdoor food market, the Viktualienmarkt
+• strolling through Munich’s amazing outdoor food market, the Viktualienmarkt, and making a stop for coffee and pastries

-• visiting Oktoberfest (in Sept) or Starkbierfest (in April) for liters, oompah bands, half chickens, lederhosen, and dirndls
+• visiting Oktoberfest (in Sept) or Starkbierfest (in April) for liters of beer, oompah bands, lederhosen and dirndls, and Gemütlichkeit!

 Local Non-Beer Sights We’ll See: